warden-protocol/wardenprotocol/docs/poc.md

 ### Summary

 The Fusion Chain Proof of Concept aims to be the successor of the Qredochain and will take on more functionalities from the Qredochain down the road.
-By implementing the Cosmos SDK, we can take an approach that includes more decentralization, more openness to our community and users and utilizing the tools that come with the Cosmos SDK such as IBC and other standard modules.
+By implementing the Cosmos SDK, we can take an approach that includes more decentralization, more openess to our community and users and utilizing the tools that come with the Cosmos SDK such as IBC and other standard modules.

-As the first step, this PoC aims to decentralize the watcher capabilities by adding logic to receive and process deposit reports from a new type of oracles.
+As the first step, this PoC aims to decentalize the watcher capabilities by adding logic to receive and process deposit reports from a new type of oracles.
 The goal is to have a Zero Knowledge- and Merkle Tree verifier contract that guarantees the authenticity of the reported deposits.
 To validate the feasibility of this approach, the Labs team will conduct a Proof of Concept that focuses on maintaining such a network in a large-scale manner.
 In the meantime, we are working with simple watchers that report the changes and will get validity through majority.
 Alternatives to this approach could be an on-demand ZK verifier where the user needs to invoke the process for proving a deposit is valid.

 There are two major Smart Contract modules integrated in the Fusion Chain: The Ethermint module to enable the large community of EVM developers to build and access services on the Fusion Chain and the CosmWasm module that brings the benefits of Wasm with Smart Contracts implemented in Rust to the Fusion Chain.
 Apart from the Multi-Language support, the Fusion Chain integrates the capabilities of the Cosmos SDK such as a native QRDO token, IBC functionalities to the Qredochain and other IBC-enabled blockchains or staking and governance.